-Additionally, on April 26, 2023, Dr. Vincent Ossipow notified the Board that he plans to retire from the Board at the end of his current term and will not stand for re-election at the 2023 Annual Meeting.
-Dr. Ossipow will continue to serve as a member of the Board until the date of the Annual Meeting, and as a member of the Nominating and Corporate Governance Committee until the date of the Annual Meeting, June 28, 2023.
+Dr. Vincent Ossipow retired from the Board of Directors on June 28, 2023.
 Dr. Ossipow's decision not to stand for re-election was not the result of any disagreement with the Company or its management on any matter relating to the Company's operations, policies or practices.